termicoder/termicoder/README.md

 View, Code, Debug, Submit, Learn directly from terminal
 Made with :heart: by Divesh Uttamchandani

+### developer installation
+in the root folder of this repo run pip install --editable . notice the dot(.) in above command at the end

 ### The repo will remain private till beta version is completed and released.
 The repo will then be transfered to termicoder organization account and developement will be carried out from there

 Planned Platform support(in order of priority):